 Wi-Fi Availability: Wi-Fi is widely available in over 30 towns in Puerto Rico.
 Most of these Wi-Fi internet access are available to the public.

 Airport/s: The Luis Munoz International Airport is the main international airport for flights that travel to Puerto Rico.

-Visa Required: US citizens do not require passport to travel to Puerto Rico; however you might need to present a government-issued ID in order to comply with the airport’s security rules.
+Visa Required: US citizens do not require a passport to travel to Puerto Rico; however, you might need to present a government-issued ID in order to comply with the airport’s security rules.
 The same visa requirements hold for travel to Puerto Rico as in the US.

 Driving: The people in Puerto Rico drive on the right side of the road.

 Crime: The level of crime in Puerto Rico is very high.
 In fact, crime statistics have increased over the past 3 years.
 Common forms of crimes in Puerto Rico are break-ins, theft, robbery and mugging.
 Tourists are advised against walking the streets at night, especially when alone.